 My teaching is driven by using inquiry to understand the relationship between diversity of form, and the functions carried out by traits.
-In courses, I blend the phylogenetic comparative method with game theory, biomechanics and basic physics principles to interrogate the diversity of animal skeletons, jaws, appendages, sounds and color, among other important features.
-This course, Functional and Comparative Zoology, has been offered at EOBU from 2023 onwards.
-I am also broadly interested in the history of biological exploration and natural history collections, and have given public talks and teaching lectures on this subject as well.
+In courses, I blend a comparative approach with basic physics principles such as classical mechanics, to interrogate the extant (and fossil) diversity of animal skeletons, jaws, appendages, sounds and color, among other important features.
+This course has had various incarnations since 2019, currently Functional and Comparative Zoology, and has been offered at EOBU from 2023 onwards.
+I am also broadly interested in the history of biological exploration and natural history collections, and have given public talks and teaching lectures on this subject.
+Finally, I have taught courses on behavior, comparative phsyiology and neuroethology over my time at two IISERs.

 Useful links: